NyxMetis/.github/profile/README.md

-NyxMetis conducts research on Zero-Knowledge Proofs (ZKP) and application development on the Cortex.
+Conducting research on Layer 2 solutions for Cortex(ZKML&ZKVM).